 Sand Fork is a tiny town located in the state of West Virginia.
 With a population of 175 people and just one neighborhood, Sand Fork is the 256th largest community in West Virginia.

-Sand Fork is a decidedly white-collar town, with fully 92.50% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Sand Fork is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Sand Fork who work in office and administrative support (32.50%), law enforcement and fire fighting (20.00%), and maintenance occupations (12.50%).
+Sand Fork is a decidedly white-collar town, with fully 87.10% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Sand Fork is a town of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Sand Fork who work in office and administrative support (32.26%), maintenance occupations (19.35%), and management occupations (16.13%).

-Telecommuters are a relatively large percentage of the workforce: 41.67% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 32.26% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Sand Fork in 2022 was $21,703, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
-This equates to an annual income of $86,812 for a family of four.
-However, Sand Fork contains both very wealthy and poor people as well.
-Sand Fork also has one of the higher rates of people living in poverty in the nation, with 30.36% of its population below the federal poverty line.
+The per capita income in Sand Fork in 2022 was $18,846, which is low income relative to West Virginia and the nation.
+This equates to an annual income of $75,384 for a family of four.

 The people who call Sand Fork home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sand Fork residents report their race to be White.
-Important ancestries of people in Sand Fork include Irish, Italian, German, English, and Scots-Irish.
+The greatest number of Sand Fork residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Sand Fork include Italian, Irish, German, English, and Scots-Irish.

 The most common language spoken in Sand Fork is English.
 Other important languages spoken here include Polish and African languages.